Shopify/polaris/.github/ISSUE_TEMPLATE/ISSUE.md

 ---

-⚓️ We’re not accepting pull requests at this time<br />
-🗒 We _are_ accepting issue reports and feature requests<br />
-🌟 Feature requests that we can’t get to right away will be closed.
-However, we track all requests and will use it to set priorities.
+🌟 Feature requests that are not yet planned will be closed.
+We then use the issue’s [:+1: upvotes](https://help.github.com/articles/about-conversations-on-github/) to track and set priorities.
 See the [contribution guidelines](https://github.com/Shopify/polaris/blob/master/.github/CONTRIBUTING.md) for more information.